pymupdf/PyMuPDF-Optional-Material/docs/page.rst

       :arg bytes/bytearray fontbuffer: the image of a font file.
 If used, ``fontname`` must be **different from all reserved names**.
 This parameter would typically be used to transfer fonts between different pages of the same or different PDFs.

       :arg int set_simple: applicable for ``fontfile`` / ``fontbuffer`` cases only: enforce treatment as a "simple" font, i.e. one that only uses character codes up to 255.
+      :arg int encoding: applicable for the "Helvetica", "Courier" and "Times" sets of :data:`Base14_Fonts` only.
+Select one of the available encodings Latin (0), Cyrillic (2) or Greek (1).
+Use the default (0 = Latin) for "Symbol" and "ZapfDingBats".

       :rytpe: int
       :returns: the XREF of the installed font.